Internship program

 Host: Markus Müller, RWTH Aachen/Forschungszentrum Jülich

-Topological quantum error correcting codes such as the surface code or color codes provide one of the most promising routes towards realising robust and fault-tolerant quantum computers, currently pursued by academic research groups but also leading tech companies.
-In this theory internship project, you will first familiarise yourself with the basics of quantum error correction, and then implement, and analytically and numerically benchmark the performance of a quantum error correcting code and decoder that is suitable for a realistic experimental implementation of logical qubits.
+Quantum error correcting codes such as the surface code or color codes, but also recently proposed quantum LDPC codes, provide one of the most promising routes towards realizing robust and fault-tolerant quantum computers, currently pursued by academic research groups but also leading tech companies.
+In this theory internship project, you will first familiarize yourself with the basics of quantum error correction, and then implement, and analytically and numerically benchmark the performance of a quantum error correcting code and decoder that is suitable for a realistic experimental implementation of logical qubits.

 Project-specific requirements: